kate-bagenzo/strawberry-starter/src/posts/installation.md

     - Grab it from the [node website](https://nodejs.org/en).
 - **Install Node**.
     - Follow the instructions on the node website.
-    - On Windows & macOS, this means copy & pasting some code into a terminal.
+    - On Windows & macOS, this means either running an installer, or copy/pasting code into Powershell (Windows) or the Terminal (macOS & Linux).
+- **Unzip Strawberry Starter**
+    - You can move it around later, so don't be too picky about where you place it.
+- **Open a Terminal in Strawberry Starter's folder**
-        - Use Powershell on Windows.
-Don't use the program called "Terminal".
+    - If using Windows: be sure to use Powershell here, not the program called "Terminal"!
-- **Unzip
+- **Execute the command: `npm i`**
+    - If you don't see any errors, then congrats!
+You can now blog to your heart's content.

 ## Step 1 - Download and install
 Strawberry Starter uses two main technologies: *node* and *11ty*.